evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 text_evals_report.run(reference_data=None, current_data=reviews)
 ```

-This runs a pre-built set of checks.
-You can pick others or create custom evaluations, including LLM-as-a-judge.
+There are more evals to choose from.
+You can also create custom ones, including LLM-as-a-judge.

 View a Report in Python: